TheAnswer96/T-ITS23_bluesky-plugin/README.md

 >Missouri University of Science and Technology, USA
 >federico.coro@mst.edu

-A little pun for drone fans: Why did the drone refuse to fly in high winds?
-It was too air-DRONE-matic for its liking!
+*A little pun for drone fans: Why did the drone refuse to fly in high winds?
+It was too air-DRONE-matic for its liking!* :grinning: :airplane: